 In determining the independence of Ms. Marshall and Messrs.
-Foutch, Petrie, Robillard, Rust, and Zeglis, the Board of Directors considered (i) State Farm Mutual Automobile Insurance Company's ownership of our common stock, (ii) Mr. Rust's former position as Chairman, President and Chief Executive Officer of State Farm Mutual Automobile Insurance Company, and (iii) that Mr. Zeglis is a director of State Farm Mutual Automobile Insurance Company.
-The Board of Directors also considered that the Company, through its wholly owned subsidiary, provides contract drilling services to Hunt Oil Company (of which Mr. Robillard is a director) and has in the past provided drilling services to Laredo Petroleum, Inc. (of which Mr. Foutch is an officer and director).
-Payments made to the Company by those entities have not exceeded two percent of the consolidated gross revenues of such entities during any applicable fiscal year.
+Cramton, Foutch, Mas, Petrie, Robillard, Rust, and Zeglis, the Board of Directors considered (i) State Farm Mutual Automobile Insurance Company's ownership of our common stock, and (ii) that Mr. Zeglis is a director of State Farm Mutual Automobile Insurance Company.
+The Board of Directors also considered that the Company, through its wholly owned subsidiaries, provides or provided in 2017 drilling or other services to Hunt Oil Company and Laredo Petroleum, Inc. Until his retirement in January of 2017, Mr. Robillard was a director of Hunt Oil Company (as well as an officer and director of parent company, Hunt Consolidated, Inc.).
+Mr. Foutch is an officer and director of Laredo Petroleum, Inc. Payments made to the Company's subsidiaries by those entities have not exceeded two percent of the consolidated gross revenues of such entities during any applicable fiscal year.

 After applying the standards set forth above in our Corporate Governance Guidelines, the Board determined that Ms. Marshall and Messrs.
-Foutch, Petrie, Robillard, Rust and Zeglis, our current, non-employee directors, had no material relationship with the Company and that each is independent under our categorical standards and the requirements of the NYSE and applicable law.
-William L. Armstrong, who served as a director until his resignation on May 26, 2016, and Francis Rooney, who served as a director until his resignation on September 7, 2016, were also independent.
+Cramton, Foutch, Mas, Petrie, Robillard, Rust and Zeglis, our current, non-employee directors, had no material relationship with the Company and that each is independent under our categorical standards and the requirements of the NYSE and applicable law.